intern-jck/react-template-npm/bonus/custom_font_configuration.md

   },
 ```

 Now that our webpack is setup we can import and create custom font faces.

-Inside index.css/.scss:
+index.css/.scss:
 ```css
 @font-face {
   font-family: 'Prototype Regular';